-16. ENCOURAGES Contracting Parties to actively promote the conservation and management of small wetlands legislation, policies and plans according to their own national conditions, if possible;
+16. ENCOURAGES Contracting Parties to consider-actively promote the conservation and management of small wetlands in policies, plans, programmes, and other policy instruments via legislation, policies and plans, according to their own national conditions, if possible, and as part of nature-based approaches to climate change adaptation and disaster risk management, among its other relevance to biodiversity conservation, and human health and well-being;

-- 17. URGES Contracting Parties to designate small wetlands and small wetland complexes that meet the criteria for identifying wetlands for inclusion in the List of Wetlands of International Importance, in an effort to ensure the conservation of their biodiversity, and the maintenance of their ecological, cultural and social values; - 18.
-ENCOURAGES Contracting Parties to develop national plans to promote the conservation and restoration of small wetlands to ensure the protection and wise use of naturally rare or depleted wetland types; - 19.
-ALSO ENCOURAGES Contracting Parties to develop national and local plans to effectively manage small wetlands to maintain and enhance vulnerable populations of threatened or migratory wetland-dependent species; and - 20.
-REQUESTS the Scientific and Technical Review Panel, based on the latest scientific knowledge and feedback from Contracting Parties, to develop guidance on inventories and monitoring of small wetlands and their multiple values for biodiversity conservation, drawing on the draft framework contained in Annex 1, and national best practices and experiences.
+- 17. ENCOURAGES URGES Contracting Parties to designate small wetlands and small wetland complexes that meet the criteria for identifying wetlands for inclusion in the List of Wetlands of International Importance, as well as to identify and implement other potential measures that contribute to the conservation and sustainable and wise use of small wetlands, including mapping small wetlands within protected areas and working landscapes, in an effort to ensure the conservation of their biodiversity, and the maintenance of their ecological, cultural and social values; - 18.
+ENCOURAGES Contracting Parties to develop national plans or to amend existing national and/or subnational plans to promote the conservation, and restoration, and wise use of small wetlands to ensure the protection and wise use of naturally rare or depleted wetland types; - 19.
+ALSO ENCOURAGES Contracting Parties to develop national and local plans and policies and develop appropriate institutional arrangements to effectively manage small wetlands to maintain and enhance vulnerable populations of threatened or migratory or non-migratory wetland-dependent species; and - 20.
+REQUESTS the Scientific and Technical Review Panel, based on the latest scientific knowledge and feedback from Contracting Parties, to develop guidance on inventories and monitoring of small wetlands and their multiple values for biodiversity conservation, drawing on the draft framework contained in Annex 1, and national best practices and experiences. - 21.
+REQUESTS the Secretariat, subject to available resources, to compile exemplary policies and cases related to small wetland conservation and develop promotional material or a handbook and include a section on small wetlands in the future editions of the Global Wetland Outlook.